 Apertis is meant as a very flexible baseline to base a variety of different product and product types.
 This flexibility not only in the software selection used, but also in the hardware platforms, boards and features.

-- Target Images: The “default” images with a reference HMI implementation.
+- HMI Images: The “default” images with a reference HMI implementation.
 Expects hardware features like a 3D capable graphics system, touchscreen, hardware video decoding to be utilised.

-- Minimal Images: GUI-less images with a minimal footprint (though images can be scaled down further if that's required).
+- Fixed Function Images: GUI-less images with a minimal footprint (though images can be scaled down further if that’s required).
 Only relies on network connectivity and generally has far lower resource demands.

 Finally to make it possible to support various boards, it is critical that the integration of hardware support is done in a very consistent way using a consistent set of interfaces.
 This prevents the need for big, and potentially conflicting, adaptions in the generic parts of the software stack.